tylercrumpton/CrumpPrints.pretty/README.md

 CrumpPrints.pretty
 ==================

-This is Git-style Kicad repo for footprints I've made.
+This a is Git-style Kicad repo for footprints I've made.
+Matching schematic symbols may be found in my [CrumpSchemes repo](https://github.com/tylercrumpton/CrumpSchemes).
 Feel free to make pull requests or fork.

 Footprint List
 --------------